cube-js/cube/docs/Schema/pre-aggregations.md

 - Order Revenue by Category this month
 - Order Count by Created At Day this year
 - Order Count for all time
+- Order Average Revenue by Category this month

 These queries won't use `categoryAndDate` pre-aggregation:
 - Order Revenue by Created At Week this year